Celluloid (film): Synopsis

 Celluloid tells the tale of J. C. Daniel and his love for cinema.
-He goes to great lengths to get the equipment required to make a movie, writing numerous letters, visiting places and meeting Dadasaheb Phalke, the man who brought cinema to India.
+He goes to great lengths to get the equipment required to make a movie, writes numerous letters, visits places, and meets Dadasaheb Phalke, the man who brought cinema to India.
 Getting an actress to act in his movie was a tough task.
-It is decided that Rosamma, named later as P K Rosy, will essay the lead role in J. C. Daniel's revolutionary 'motion picture' venture, Vigathakumaran, the story of which J. C. Daniel himself conceived.
+It is decided that Rosamma, later named as P K Rosy, will play the lead role in J. C. Daniel's revolutionary 'motion picture' venture, Vigathakumaran, the story of which J. C. Daniel himself conceived.
 He sells everything to make his dream a reality, further borrowing money to meet the expenses.
 When Vigathakumaran is finally screened at Capitol Theatre, a 'cinemapura', the upper caste members of the audience create a ruckus over a lower-caste girl acting as a Nair lady.
-Rosie, hunted by the Madambis leaves town never to be seen again.
-Years later, the shrivelled, impoverished Daniel, with only his wife Janet by his side, is leading a life far removed from what he had envisaged.
-Chelangatt Gopalakrishnan's interest in Daniel's life, his efforts to give him his due and the flashbacks to the incidents in Daniel's life after Vigathakumaran form the rest of the movie.
+Rosie, hunted by the Madambis, leaves town never to be seen again.
+Years later, the shriveled, impoverished Daniel, with only his wife, Janet, by his side, is leading a life far removed from what he had envisaged.
+Chelangatt Gopalakrishnan's interest in Daniel's life, his efforts to give him his due, and the flashbacks to the incidents in his life post Vigathakumaran form the rest of the movie.

 Cast

 Production

 Prithviraj was selected to play the lead role in this film.
 It was then reported that Samvrutha Sunil will be playing the role of Janet, the wife of J.C.
 Daniel, which was supposed to be her last film before her marriage.
-But later Mamta Mohandas replaced her.
+But later, Mamta Mohandas replaced her.
 Chandni, a singer who shot to fame through the reality show Josco Indian Voice, was selected to play the role of P. K. Rosie, Malayalam cinema's first heroine.
 The character of Dada Phalke was given to actor Nandu Madhav who had done the same role for the 2009 Marathi film Harishchandrachi Factory (which itself dealt with the struggles in making the first Indian feature film Raja Harishchandra by Dada Phalke) Sreenivasan enacts the role of Chelangatt Gopalakrishnan who worked and lobbied tirelessly to give Daniel his due in Kerala.
-The online posters for the film were done by a sixteen-year-old boy Aswin Ks which was selected for promotion and wiki updates.'Celluloid' is the first film to have the youngest publicity designer.
+The online posters for the film were done by sixteen-year-old boy, Aswin K. S., which was selected for promotion and wiki updates.
+'Celluloid' is the first film to have the youngest publicity designer.

 The film was shot at Thiruvananthapuram and Mysore.
-The film was dubbed to Tamil as J. C. Daniel and released in August 2013.
+It was dubbed into Tamil as J. C. Daniel and released in August 2013.

 Soundtrack

-M. Jayachandran's soundtrack has been well appreciated by the critics and audiences alike.
+M. Jayachandran's soundtrack has been well appreciated by critics and audiences alike.
 "Enundodee", a song which is a throwback to the yesteryears, rendered by Sithara became a hit on TV and internet.
 The song "Katte Katte" sung by Vaikom Vijayalakshmi and G. Sreeram has also been termed a hit.
 Engandiyoor Chandrasekharan and Rafeeq Ahammed penned lyrics for the songs.